maxibor/sourcepredict/paper/paper.md

 ## Acknowledgements

-Thanks to Dr. Alexander Herbig, Dr. Adam Ben Rohrlach, and Alexander Hübner for their valuable comments and for proofreading this manuscript.
+Thanks to Dr. Christina Warinner, Dr. Alexander Herbig, Dr. Adam Ben Rohrlach, and Alexander Hübner for their valuable comments and for proofreading this manuscript.
+This work was funded by the Max Planck Society.

 # References